nrx33/energy-price-forecasting/README.md

 docker build -t electricity_price . --no-cache
 docker run -p 8000:8000 electricity_price
 ```

-#### Note: Run the commands in the root directory of the project.
+Run the commands in the root directory of the project.
 It may take some time to see an output so dont think its stuck, the output is shown only after the final model has been trained and saved to a file.
 Also make sure port 8000 is not in use or the above commands may fail.

-## Web service test (FastAPI)
+### Web service test (FastAPI)

-### Test API call using curl
+#### Test API call using curl

-#### If you want to quickly test if the web service is working or not you can run the following command in your command line.
+If you want to quickly test if the web service is working or not you can run the following command in your command line.

 ```sh
 curl -X POST "http://127.0.0.1:8000/predict" \